Fast Help 1-800-222-1222

 If bitten:

-• carefully remove the tick using blunt tweezers.
+• Carefully remove the tick using blunt tweezers.
 Grasp the tick close to the skin and pull upward with a steady pressure.
 Do not "jerk" the tick out.
 Check to see that the entire tick has been removed.

 • Clean the bite area with warm, soapy water.
 You can also apply an over-the-counter antibiotic ointment.